Marlon Anderson

 Marlon Ordell Anderson (born January 6, 1974) is an American former professional baseball second baseman and outfielder who played in Major League Baseball (MLB) for six teams, over 12 seasons.
 He was widely known for his clutch hits, and writers for publications including The New York Times and Newsday had referred to him as one of the best pinch-hitters in the game.
 Anderson was the hitting coach for the Brooklyn Cyclones in 2018.

-High school years
+Early life

 Anderson attended Prattville High School from 1988 to 1992.
 Anderson was a student and a letterman in football and baseball.
 He was coached by Roger Lambert who also coached Marlon's two younger brother's Keto Anderson and Randy Anderson.

-College years
+College career

 Anderson attended the University of South Alabama.
 As a senior, he posted a .357 batting average with thirteen home runs, and was the Sun Belt Conference Player of the Year and a Baseball America first team All-American.
 In 1994, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.